 Movement between VCE and VCE VM

-Transferring from VCE to VCE VM is possible at the end of Semester 1 or Year 11 and at the end of the year of Year 11.
-No changes can occur once Year 12 subjects have begin.
+Transferring from VCE to VCE VM is possible at the end of Semester 1 of Year 11 and at the end of Year 11.

+No changes can occur once Year 12 subjects have begun.